storj-archived/blog/content/post/community/building-tardigrade-connectors.md

 ![](/blog/img/tar-blog-connectors-framework.png)

+Tardigrade Connectors enable developers to build more secure, performant solutions with open technology.
+A number of developer libraries exist for you [to get started today](https://documentation.tardigrade.io/api-reference/libraries).

+### Open Source Monetization

-*Open Source Monetization Overview: what if there was a better way for open source projects to develop sustainable revenue streams?*
+What if there was a better way for open source projects to develop sustainable revenue streams?\
+\
 At the Open Source Summit in Vancouver, Storj Labs introduced a radically new model for funding open source development---the Decentralized Revenue Share model.
 For more information on this, [check out Ben Golub announcing our Open Source Partner Program on stage](https://storj.io/blog/2018/08/enabling-economic-empowerment-for-open-source-companies-via-the-storj-network/).

 With this program, every time users store data on Tardigrade, we'll share a generous portion of every dollar earned with our open-source partners.